Edwards-R/redlist_docs/irecord_data_analysis/iRecord_breakdown.md

 |6|0|0|0|0|0

 ## iRecord Verifiers & Rules
 There are 252,671 verified records with a verifier's name against them in iRecord.
 Of these, 127,198 (50.3%) have been verified by one person.
 A further 80,430 records (31.8%) have been verified by a different person.
-Both of these verifiers have been following the BWARS verification rules since their creation.
-These rules differ slightly from the iRecord ruleset for `correct` and `considered correct` as follows:
+The exact ruleset that these two people have been using has, according to conversation with them, varied over time.
+This variance has also included adherence to a 'BWARS accepted' verification score system.
+The BWARS rules differ slightly from the iRecord ruleset for `correct` and `considered correct` as follows:

 ### iRecord